official-stockfish/Stockfish/Readme.md

     Leave at 1 for best performance.

   * #### Skill Level
-    Lower the Skill Level in order to make Stockfish play weaker.
+    Lower the Skill Level in order to make Stockfish play weaker (see also UCI_LimitStrength).
+    Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.

+  * #### UCI_LimitStrength
+    Enable weaker play aiming for an Elo rating as set by UCI_Elo.
+This option overrides Skill Level.

+  * #### UCI_Elo
+    If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
+    This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

   * #### Move Overhead
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to